thesoundfromthesky/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    1. Express is a backend framework for Node
+    2. Express provides features such as routing and middleware.

 - [ ] Describe Middleware?
+    1. Middleware will be triggered on every route calls.

 - [ ] Describe a Resource?
+    1. Resource can be anything.
+For express, each route can be a resource.

 - [ ] What can the API return to help clients know if a request was successful?
+    1. Send status code 200

 - [ ] How can we partition our application into sub-applications?
+    1. Use different ports

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.